The Popular Morocco Tour

 • 2 nights’ accommodation in Fes with breakfast

-• Breakfast, picnic lunch and 3 course diners
+• Breakfast, picnic lunch, and three-course dinners

 • Accommodation in Draa Valley with breakfast and dinner